Lack of water threatens agriculture from Maule to Biobío

 The irrigators, both Maule and Ñuble, also recognize that there are no options: climate change altered rainfall and everything indicates that the rain will not fall back in the same volumes as before, which is already affecting the flow rates.

-“In 83 the average flow of the river was 110 cubic meters per second.
+«In the year 83 the average flow of the river was 110 cubic meters per second.
 In the 2015-2016 season, it had around 80 cubic meters.
-This is talking about the fact that it is a situation that remained.
-It's been close to three decades with a downward trend.", emphasizes Salgado.
+This is saying that it is a situation that remains.
+There has been a downward trend for nearly three decades., emphasizes Salgado.

 For this reason, irrigators and farmers insist that beyond the drought and the specific polemics of this season, what is clear is that the underlying problem is the lack of accumulation infrastructure that allows the water of the rains.
 This is important because it is clear that the snow is not falling as before, both because it falls less, and because it does in higher areas.